worldbank/GISTEmbed/README.md

 The script will execute the experiment and save the model to the specified output directory.
 There are configurations in the script that handles the model checkpointing to Hugging Face model hub.
 Ensure to change the `--callback_hub_organization <organization>` to the appropriate organization.

 The script also uses WANDB for logging.
 Ensure to set the `WANDB_API_KEY` environment variable to enable logging to WANDB.

+# Base model

+We have implemented some tricks on top of the (excellent!)
+Sentence Transformers library to support the GISTEmbed framework.
+One notable trick is supporting gradient checkpointing for training the models.
+This is particularly useful for training large models with limited GPU memory.

+See the [gist_embed/base.py](gist_embed/base.py) file for the implementation details.

 # Training Parameters